Technigo/project-business-site/README.md

 # Business Site

-Making a business website that contains a form with different user inputs and an interactive accordion with FAQ's.
+Making a business website that contains a form with different user inputs and an interactive accordion with FAQ's using some JavaScript.

 ## The problem